-My main material is the sari yarn.
+My main material is sari yarn.
 This is collected from independent sari weavers in the South.
-It is new, unused, and high-quality yarn which would otherwise be discarded.
+It is new, unused, and high-quality yarn that would otherwise be discarded.
 This yarn is then woven into skeins (a length of thread or yarn, loosely coiled and knotted) which are then used in our carpets.
 In this way, it is upcycled and given a purpose.
 Recently, we have also tried to combine this with other materials like wool.

 Tell us about your creation process.

 We believe that a carpet ought to be both the cornerstone as well as the foundation on which a room is curated.
 Mishcat Co. is a firm believer in hand made products.
 Once the sari yarn is collected, a design blueprint is used to hand knot each carpet.
 The blueprint is like an outline of a colouring book, within which the weaver does each knot.
 Where would each hue and each speckle go is attentively worked on by the weaver.
 Once woven, a carpet is then sheared, finished, washed and prepped to be sent to our studio!